YanKolev/LLM_Local_Linux_Memos/LFS151/notes.md

 - EC2 instances are in fact Virtual Machines, when provisioning-> VMs are on top of hypervisors that run directly on Amazon's infra.
 AWS has CLI, at the center of Amazon EC2 are various type-1 hypervisors (Xenm/KVM/Nitro).
 There is free tier with term duration allowing new users to test the tools.

 - EC2 Tools :
+- Amazon Machine Images (AMI): pre-configured images with the information needed to launch EC2 instances, They include OS and collection of software packages.
+  -Instance types : virtual machine profile of the instance that is launched. each instance can be preconfigured before deploying.

+- Additional toos for EC2 instances maay include0 VPC(virtual private cloud) for network isolation, SG(security groups) for VPC networks to control EC2 inbound/outbloud traffic, amazon- elastic block store- EBS- persistent storage attachment.
+Elastic Ip to remap static IP, cloud watch, auto scalling.

+---

+##### Azure Virtual machine overview

+- Microsoft Azure is a leading cloud services provider, with products in different domains, such as compute, web and mobile, data and storage, Internet of Things (IoT), and many others.
+The Azure Virtual Machine service allows individual users and enterprises alike to provision and manage compute resources, both from a web Portal or the Azure Cloud Shell, a flexible command line utility configurable to use either Bash or PowerShell.

+- Azure cloud services are enabled by the Azure Hypervisor, a customized version of Microsoft Hyper-V type-1 hypervisor.
+The Azure Hypervisor promises high efficiency, performance, and scalability over a small footprint thanks to the optimization of the custom Hyper-V hypervisor coupled with its tight integration with the physical infrastructure.

+- Azure users are able to manage various instance aspects such as the Operating System, VM size, storage, networking, and firewall rules.

+- The VM Image field defines the base Operating System or the application for the VM.
+Both Linux VMs and Windows VMs can be launched from images available through the Azure Marketplace.

+- The VM size determines the type and capacity of the compute, memory, storage and network resources for the VM to be launched.

+---

+##### Digital Ocean Droplet

+- DigitalOcean is a leading cloud services provider, aiming its cloud platform at both individual users and enterprises.
+DigitalOcean helps you create a simple cloud quickly, as it promises IaaS virtual instances set up within seconds.
+DigitalOcean cloud services enable application deployments and scaling on a cloud infrastructure available worldwide, leveraging network and storage flexibility together with security and monitoring tools.

+- In the DigitalOcean ecosystem, the virtual compute instances are called droplets, and they are Linux-based VMs launched on top of the KVM type-1 hypervisor, with SSD (Solid-State Drive) as their primary storage disk.

+- DigitalOcean offers paid cloud services, but users can take advantage of a short-term credit towards cloud services, part of a free tier offering aimed to encourage users to explore and become familiar with its offerings.

+- DigitalOcean droplets are easy to configure, users being able to manage the resource profile, guest Operating System, application server, security, backup, monitoring, and more.

+- Resource profiles are directly associated with DigitalOcean cost plans and are categorized in Shared CPU and Dedicated CPU plans.

+- The Shared CPU plan includes the Basic Droplets with burstable vCPU and memory that can be configured to support the running of web servers, forums, and blogs.

+---

+##### Google Compute Engine

+- Google Compute Engine (GCE) service allows individual users and enterprises alike to build a reliable, flexible, and secure cloud infrastructure for their applications and workloads on Google's platform.
+GCP offers an easy to use Console, which is a web interface for cloud resources management.

+- GCE instances are in fact Virtual Machines.
+When provisioning GCE instances on the GCP infrastructure, we are provisioning VMs on top of hypervisors that run directly on Google's physical infrastructure.
+In addition to the web Console, GCP also offers a command line interface (CLI), a tool to manage resources with command line tools and scripts if necessary.

+- GCE services are enabled by the KVM type-1 hypervisor, running directly on Google's physical infrastructure and allowing for VMs to be launched with Linux and Windows guest Operating Systems.

+---

+##### IBM cloud Virtual Servers

+- IBM Cloud Virtual Servers service, also known as Virtual Machines, one of the many services providing cloud compute services.
+IBM Cloud Virtual Servers provide interoperability between virtual and bare-metal servers by being deployed on the same VLANs as the physical servers.
+When you create an IBM Cloud Virtual Server, you can choose between multi-tenancy or single-tenancy environments, and also high-performance local disks or enterprise SAN storage.

+- IBM Cloud is the successor of two joined technologies - the IBM mainframe and virtualization.
+IBM treats virtualization with some level of flexibility.
+While it uses IBM z/VM and IBM PowerVM, two powerful hypervisors, to manage its own virtual workload, the users of IBM Cloud are allowed to choose between XenServer, VMware, and Hyper-V hypervisors when managing bare-metal instances.
+This level of hypervisor flexibility is one of the advantages of IBM Cloud, and one of the top reasons why users pick IBM Cloud over another cloud service provider.

+- When provisioning IBM Cloud Virtual Servers, users are able to manage different server aspects, such as profile, image, software package add-ons, attached storage, network interface bandwidth, internal and external firewall rules, IP addresses, and VPN.

+---

+##### Linode Compute Instances

+- Linode combines a diverse set of offerings with the user friendliness of an easy to use management dashboard.
+Its popular compute, storage, network, and resource management tools blended with Akamai’s advanced content delivery network (CDN) and security services turned the joint venture into a powerful cloud services provider.
+Users can take advantage of the Linode Compute service to provision robust, secure, yet inexpensive infrastructure that can satisfy a vast array of computing requirements.

+---

+##### Oracle Cloud Compute VMs

+- A commonly used infrastructure product is Cloud Compute, which includes several options to support various types of I/O intensive workloads, high-performance computing (HPC), and artificial intelligence (AI).
+These options are represented by Cloud Compute Instances that include Virtual Machines (VMs), Bare Metal Servers, GPU-optimized VMs and Bare Metal Servers, alongside Autonomous Linux instances, and instances optimized for Container Registries and Container Engines for Kubernetes.

+- Oracle Cloud Infrastructure Compute Virtual Machines are offered in many shapes with Oracle Compute Units (OCPUs) to support a wide range of workloads and software platforms, allowing for storage support customization from remote block storage to high local SSD storage capacity.

+---

+##### OpenStack

+- OpenStack allows users to build a cloud computing platform for public and private clouds.
+OpenStack was started as a joint project between Rackspace and NASA in 2010.
+In 2012, a non-profit corporate entity, the OpenStack Foundation, was formed to manage it while receiving the support of more than 500 organizations.
+OpenStack is an open source software platform released under an Apache 2.0 License, and it is currently part of the OpenInfra Foundation.

+---

+###### Vultr Cloud

+- Vultr is a younger cloud services provider that aims to simplify the way cloud is consumed by developers and businesses.
+Through its worldwide network of datacenters, Vultr enables its users to provision public cloud, cloud storage, single-tenant bare metal systems, and highly reliable high performance cloud compute environments.

+- Vultr supports a wide range of business solutions, from simple Web Hosting, Machine Learning (ML), and AI to Blockchain, and High Performance Computing (HPC).
+It integrates shared virtual CPUs, AMD CPUs, Intel CPUs, and GPUs with regular SSD and NVMe SSD into its infrastructure offering a wide array of Cloud Compute Virtual Machines.

+- Vultr is a paid offering; however (as of October 2023), it has a free offering through free credit, limited to the first 30 days of a newly opened account, aimed to encourage users to explore the Vultr Cloud Compute and Cloud Storage services and to become familiar with its most popular options and features.

+---